 The Capital Tangueros welcomes capable new volunteer editors, so if your would like to contribute to the DC tango community and are not currently an instructor or organizer, please send an email to the address below.

 Capital Tangueros can be reached at Capital_Tangueros-owner@yahoogroups.com .
-Their website and calender are Capital Tangueros and Calendar.
+Their Facebook link and calender are Capital Tangueros and Calendar.

 Ellen Engle and Marc Shepanek